Press Releases

 A full analysis of British Columbia’s construction sector requires detailed looks at not only the provincial market as a whole, but also at the two key provincial sub-markets: the Lower Mainland and Vancouver Island.
 Both have their own unique market conditions.

 The Lower Mainland construction market, which includes Greater Vancouver, Fraser Valley, Sunshine Coast, Squamish, and Lillooet, accounts for approximately 60% of the province’s construction employment.
-Regional activity strengthened again in 2022, led by peak levels of investment in both the residential and non-residential sectors.
+The region experienced another year of growth in 2023 as a slight contraction in residential investment was offset by a gain in non-residential construction.

-BuildForce Canada projects that British Columbia’s construction industry will need to recruit 52,600 additional workers over the forecast period to keep pace with expansion and replacement demands.
-More than 38,000 of those workers – or 20% of the 2022 construction labour force – are expected to retire during this period.
-Although the addition of almost 34,000 workers under the age of 30 from local recruitment efforts will help to offset these retirements, the labour force faces a near-term need for large numbers of experienced skilled workers.
-By 2032, the industry could face a deficit of 18,700 workers unless anticipated recruitment is increased.
+BuildForce Canada projects that British Columbia’s construction industry will need to recruit 54,000 additional workers over the forecast period to keep pace with expansion and replacement demands.
+Of those, 43,200 workers – or 23% of the current construction labour force – are expected to retire during this period.
+Although the addition of 36,300 workers under the age of 30 from local recruitment efforts will help to offset these retirements, the labour force faces a near-term need for large numbers of experienced skilled workers.
+By 2033, the industry could face a deficit of 17,700 workers unless anticipated recruitment is increased.

 The development of skilled tradespersons in the construction industry takes years, and often requires participation in a provincial apprenticeship program.
-New registrations in British Columbia’s 25 largest construction trade programs have fluctuated in recent years, despite an overall increase of 14% in employment between 2013 and 2019.
+New registrations in British Columbia’s 25 largest construction trade programs have fluctuated in recent years, and remain below the peak levels reported in 2013.
+New registrations fell by 9% between 2013 and 2019, while employment increased by 12% over the same period.
+Although the province saw a substantial recovery in new registrations in 2022, program completions remained below pre-COVID levels.

 The construction industry remains focused on building a more diverse and inclusive labour force.
 To that end, efforts are ongoing to enhance the recruitment of individuals from groups traditionally under-represented in the province’s construction labour force, such as women, Indigenous People, and newcomers to Canada.

-In 2022, there were approximately 33,500 women employed in British Columbia’s construction industry – a contraction of about 5% from 2021 levels.
-Of them, 31% worked directly in on-site construction.
-As a share of the total, women represented just 6% of the 182,100 tradespeople employed in the industry in 2022.
-That figure is unchanged from 2021.
+In 2023, there were approximately 33,400 women employed in British Columbia’s construction industry.
+That figure was almost unchanged from 2022 levels.
+Of them, 29% worked directly in on-site construction.
+As a share of the total, women represented just 5% of the 183,400 tradespeople employed in the industry in 2023.

 The Indigenous population is another under-represented group that presents recruitment opportunities for British Columbia’s construction industry.
 In 2021, Indigenous workers accounted for 6.2% of the province’s construction labour force, which is a slight increase from 2016.
 It is also notably higher than the share of Indigenous People represented in the overall labour force.
 As the Indigenous population is the fastest growing in Canada and Indigenous workers seem predisposed to the pursuit of careers within the sector, there may be scope to further increase the recruitment of Indigenous People into the province’s construction industry.